Department of American Studies

 Programs of Study

 The degree offered is the bachelor of arts with a major in American studies.
-Majors may select concentrations in Southern studies, American Indian studies, international American studies, or folklore.
-Minors are offered in American studies, American Indian studies, Southern studies, international American studies, and folklore.
+Majors may select concentrations in Southern studies, American Indian and indigenous studies, international American studies, or folklore.
+Minors are offered in American studies, American Indian and indigenous studies, Southern studies, international American studies, and folklore.

 The major in American studies consists of nine courses, with one from each of the following categories (courses listed more than once can be counted for only one category):

-The major in American studies with a concentration in American Indian studies consists of nine courses.
+The major in American studies with a concentration in American Indian and indigenous studies consists of nine courses.
 At least one of the courses must be at the 300-level or above.

-• One other course drawn from the above lists or approved by the director of undergraduate studies and American Indian studies concentration coordinator.
+One other course drawn from the above lists or approved by the director of undergraduate studies and American Indian and indigenous studies concentration coordinator.

 The major in American studies with a concentration in folklore consists of nine courses.